Dmitry Kislyuk

-Currently, I am a director of engineering at Pinterest, leading the computer vision team as part of the Advanced Technologies Group.
-The vision team works on visual search products, large-scale representation learning (e.g. multimodal embeddings), text-to-image diffusion models, core computer vision signals (e.g. detection, segmentation), visual-language models, and more.
+Currently, I am a director of engineering at Pinterest, leading the visual AI team as part of the Advanced Technologies Group.
+Our team works on visual search products, large-scale representation learning (e.g. multimodal embeddings and VLMs), diffusion models, core computer vision signals (e.g. detection, segmentation), agentic search, and more.
 I lead a mix of ML research, ML engineering, and product teams.
+Before that, I was at Stanford University for my masters, and U.C.
+Berkeley for my undergraduate CS education.

 You can reach me at hi@dkislyuk.com.

-Outside of my day-job, I enjoy tinkering on open-ended algorithms (as inspired by the work of Ken Stanley, Jeff Clune, etc.), amateur running, deep-diving into history {podcasts, books, essays}, and spending family time with my wife and young son.
+Outside of my day-job, I enjoy tinkering on open-ended algorithms (as inspired by the work of Ken Stanley, Jeff Clune, etc.), amateur running, and deep-diving into history {podcasts, books, essays}.

 Regarding open-ended algorithms, some of the questions that I ponder include: